Pen-Pal Passion Is Revived In Broadway's 'She Loves Me'

 I'm speechless for I mustn't tell her.
 It's wrong now, but it won't be long now before my love discovers that she and I are lovers.
 Imagine how surprised she's bound to be.
 She loves me.
 She loves me.
 I love her.
 Isn't that a wonder?

 GROSS: That's Boyd Gaines in the 1993 revival of "She Loves Me."
-My guests are Scott Ellis, who directed that revival and the new revival on Broadway, and also with me is Sheldon Harnick, who wrote the lyrics for this musical "She Loves Me," which originally opened in 1963.
+My guests are Scott Ellis, who directed that revival and the new revival on Broadway.
+And also with me is Sheldon Harnick, who wrote the lyrics for this musical "She Loves Me."
 And he wrote the lyrics to "Fiddler On The Roof," which is also back on Broadway.

 So let's talk about this song, Sheldon Harnick.
 It's sung by the leading man when he realizes that he and this woman, who have been anonymously corresponding through a "Miss Lonelyhearts" kind of arrangement, are actually falling in love.
 And he knows who she is but she doesn't yet know that he is the person she was anonymously corresponding with.
 Anyways, so one outstanding line in this is my teeth ache from the urge to touch her.
 Have your teeth ever ached like that?